IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

 # Procedure

-	1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
+	1. On the collector, navigate to Setup > Tools and Views > Configure Universal Connector
-	2. Click Upload File and select the offline dynamodb-offline-plugins-7.5.2.zip plug-in.
-After it is uploaded, click OK.
+	2. First Enable the Universal Guardium connector, if it is Disabled already.
+	3. Click the [Upload File] button
+	4. Select the downloaded file "dynamodb-offline-plugins-7.5.2.zip"
+	5. Click [Upload/install]
+	6. Click [OK] on the upload confirmation
-	3. Click the Plus sign to open the Connector Configuration dialog box.
+	7. Click the Plus sign to open the Connector Configuration dialog box.
-	4. Type a name in the Connector name field.
+	8. Type a name in the Connector name field.
-	5. Update the input section to add the details from dynamodbCloudwatch.conf file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
+	9. Update the input section to add the details from dynamodbCloudwatch.conf file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
-	6. Update the filter section to add the details from dynamodbCloudwatch.conf file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
+	10. Update the filter section to add the details from dynamodbCloudwatch.conf file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
+	11. "type" field should match in input and filter configuration section.
+This field should be unique for every individual connector added.
-	7. Click Save.
+	12. Click Save.
 Guardium validates the new connector, and enables the universal connector if it was disabled.
 After it is validated, it appears in the Configure Universal Connector page.

+## Limitations

+	The dynamodb plug-in does not support IPV6.

 ## Configuring the dynamodb filters in Guardium Insights